Small business payroll guide for Canadian employers

 Not maintaining proper records

-The CRA requires you to keep payroll records for at least six years.
+The CRA requires you to keep payroll records for at least 6 years.
 This includes pay stubs, T4s, and records of all deductions and remittances.
 Good record-keeping makes audits easier and helps you avoid penalties.

 Forgetting taxable benefits